revloc02/dndMarkdown/colver-5e-homebrew.md

 - Potion of Vitality: removes all exhaustion (RAW)
 - Finishing a long rest reduces a creature's exhaustion level by one, provided that the creature has also ingested some food and drink (RAW)
 - You may spend two HD to reduce Exhaustion by one level (HBR)
-- You may spend one Inspiration to reduce Exhaustion by one level (HBR)
+- You may spend Inspiration (see Pool Inspiration) to reduce Exhaustion (HBR)